tpwres/teczki-polskiego-wrestlingu/GUIDELINES.md

 - If possible, describe any important storyline results, such as someone turning heel, leaving a faction etc.
 - Real-life events, if related, are also allowed.
 - List matches in the `{{ card() }}` block.
 A separate document describes how it works.
+- An event needs more than one link to prove it happened - something other than Cagematch.

 # Describing wrestlers and other talent